 South Carolina | SC Picture Project | Charleston County Photos | Ashley River Bridges

-The historic Ashley River Memorial Bridges cross the Ashley River in Charleston.
-The first bridge opened in 1926 and is dedicated to South Carolina‘s deceased soldiers from World War I. It is one of four remaining draw bridges in our state.
+The historic Ashley River Bridges cross the Ashley River in Charleston.
+The first bridge, pictured on the left, opened in 1926 and is dedicated to the South Carolina soldiers who died during World War I. It is known as the Ashley River Memorial Bridge and is one of four remaining drawbridges in our state.

 These are the only moveable bridges left in our state: